-The salt water cure must be disposed properly.
+The salt water cure must be disposed of properly.
 Never attempt to recycle any part of the cure.
-All the material has absorbed the negative chi energy.
-Get rid of it and out of your home once the flying stars have moved on.
+All the salt, coins, and materials have absorbed the negative chi energy the #2 and #5 flying stars attract.
+Once the flying stars have moved on, you must immediately get rid of the salt cure you've used for the year.
+You must get it out of your home!

-To do this, seal the cure in a plastic bag and throw it into your outside trash bin for the next trash pickup.
+To dispose of the spent salt water cure, you need to seal the cure in a plastic bag, and throw it into your outside trash bin for the next trash pickup.
 Never bury it on your property.
-This will anchor the negative energy into your land, so be sure to dispose of all related cure items, including the mat and plate/tray used to protect the floor or table surface.
+This will merely anchor the negative energy into your land, so be sure to dispose of all related salt cure items, including the mat and plate/tray used to protect the floor or table surface.